-A. Characteristics of a homeowner policy include the fact that although most of the coverages deal with damage to the home it also covers liability issues caused by the insured.
-There are two sections in a homeowner policy.
+A. Characteristics of a homeowner's policy include the fact that although most of the coverages deal with damage to the home it also covers liability issues caused by the insured.
+There are 2 sections in a homeowner's policy.

-Section I covers Property.
-Section II covers Liability.
+Section I covers Property Section II covers Liability.

 Section I has four separate parts with separate coverage amounts.
 All except for HO4 and HO6 are based on the replacement cost of the home (Coverage A).
-An HO4 is a renters policy and an HO6 is for condominium unit owners.
-Neither of these offer coverage A since the insured does not own the building.
+An HO4 is a renters policy and an HO6 is for condo units.
+Neither of these offer coverage A since the tenant does not own the building.